Sagar-Kap/Jarmos-dotfiles-windows/configurations/starship/README.md

 ## Quick Setup Using PowerShell Command

 It's possible & actually recommended to use PowerShell Cmdlets to quicky set up the environment.
-You should do it moreso if you it's only Starship that you want & not everything else I use here.
+You should do it moreso if it's only Starship that you want & not everything else I use here.

 That said, add the following commands to a PowerShell session.
 And here's a tip for you, use [Windows Terminal](../windows-terminal).